Updated: Nov 11, 2022

 Will Form 1099 or W-2 Be Filed for Federal Tax Purposes?

 Depending on whether a worker is listed as an employee or an independent contractor, the federal tax responsibilities of employers and companies may differ significantly.
-Self-employment taxes, social security and Medicare withholdings, unemployment taxes, and income tax withholdings are all likely to be affected by the distinction.
+The distinction will likely affect self-employment taxes, social security and Medicare withholdings, unemployment taxes, and income tax withholdings.

 The classification of a worker has an effect on the forms that companies must fill out.
-Employers are typically expected to send a completed copy of IRS Form W-2 to their employees.
-Independent contractors, on the other hand, usually receive a completed copy of IRS Form 1099-MISC from the company that paid them.
+Employers are typically expected to send their employees a completed copy of IRS Form W-2.
+On the other hand, independent contractors usually receive a completed copy of IRS Form 1099-MISC from the company that paid them.

 The Internal Revenue Service (IRS) looks at whether the company has the ability to monitor the facts and means by which the worker conducts his or her job to decide whether a worker is an employee or an independent contractor.

 A worker is called an employee if a company has the authority to monitor the specifics of his or her job.

 The IRS considers several factors when determining whether a company has adequate influence over how a worker conducts their job to establish an employment relationship.
 These are some of the factors: